h3tpatel/cvlog.github.io/_posts/2024-04-25-3D-reconstruction.md

 <iframe src="https://tinyglb.com/viewer/fdfceda838db4dbbb402fdcb42e22340" style="border: 0; height: 600px; width: 100%"></iframe>
 This model excels in *impossible matching*: it quickly constructs accurate 3D models from unrelated images, without requiring camera details or positions.

+### Observation and Learning:

+As per my observation, this model excels in areas where traditional methods struggle, often due to lack of camera calibration or unknown viewpoint poses.
+Below are some models that I trained in regards with this issues:

+**Scenarios of Impossible Matching and its Alignment:** this occurs due to **occlusion and visibility issues**, where parts of the scene are occluded in some views but visible in others.

+**Repetitive or Low-Texture Regions:** areas within the images that either lack distinctive features or contain repetitive patterns.
+Such characteristics can eventually lead to ambiguous matches between different views, complicating the alignment process

+**Extreme Viewpoint Changes:** although this model handles uncalibrated images from various viewpoints, extreme changes in viewpoint can still pose significant challenges.

+**Now, how does this model handle impossible matching without prior understanding and feature extraction?** It utilizes direct regression of point maps, along with confidence maps, which assign a weight to each point based on its confidence score during the reconstruction process.
+This approach helps in handling mismatches or uncertain matches.

+**So, instead of relying on explicit geometric constraints or feature matching**, geometric and shape priors are learned directly during the training phase of the reconstruction process.
+This learning enables the network to infer the 3D structure and its relationships between different parts of the image.

+<iframe src="https://tinyglb.com/viewer/7bee47b9b17a446ebae5b6036650b540" style="border: 0; height: 600px; width: 100%"></iframe>

+### Limitations and Challenges:

+- **Dynamic scenes**: this model assumes static scenes.
+Its performance degrades in the presence of moving objects or changes in the scene over time, as it cannot dynamically update the scene representation.

+- **Scale Ambiguity**: the model regresses point maps up to an unknown scale factor, which can lead to inaccuracies in absolute size measurements and depth estimates unless additional scaling information is explicitly mentioned.

+- **Complex geometry and textures**: the model struggles with scenes that have complex geometries or repetitive textures, where establishing accurate correspondences between different views becomes difficult.